-Here are some advice on how to stay hydrated and healthy this summer – as well as how to recognise the warning signs of dehydration in yourself and others.
+Here is some advice on staying hydrated and healthy this summer and recognising the warning signs of dehydration in yourself and others.

 With summer on the horizon, it's only natural to daydream about picnics in the park and backyard barbecues.
 On the other hand, do you pay close attention to your hydration levels, and are you aware of the signs and symptoms of dehydration when they occur?

 Our bodies require water for a variety of vital functions.
-Water carries nutrients to cells and wastes away from them and cushioning and lubricating the brain, joints, and rest of the body.
-Additionally, it aids in the regulation of the body's temperature via perspiration.
+Water carries nutrients to cells and wastes away from them, cushioning and lubricating the brain, joints, and rest of the body.
+Additionally, it aids in regulating the body's temperature via perspiration.

-As a result, dehydration, which occurs when the body loses more water than it takes in, can affect nearly every organ and system in the body.
+As a result, dehydration, which occurs when the body loses more water than it takes in, can affect nearly every organ and system.

 Concentration can be impaired even in mild dehydration.
 Constipation, headaches, and extreme fatigue are all possible side effects.
 Due to a lack of water, the skin can become dry, dull, and itchy.
 Indeed, there is some evidence that it can affect the quality of our sleep.

-Most people require approximately 3 litres of fluid per day, but, there are no hard and fast rules for achieving this.
+Most people require approximately 3 litres of fluid daily, but there are no hard and fast rules for achieving this.

-It is not always necessary to pass through the water that we weigh and carry with us.
-Water is also obtained from the food we consume and other fluids such as juices, tea, and coffee and also recommends that you monitor your caffeine intake.
+Passing through the water we weigh and carry is not always necessary.
+Water is also obtained from the food we consume and other fluids such as juices, tea, and coffee, and it also recommends that you monitor your caffeine intake.
 Caffeine acts as a diuretic, causing the kidneys to excrete more urine than they should.

 The body has a complicated system for maintaining a healthy fluid balance.

 It monitors the osmolality or the concentration of sodium and potassium in bodily fluids.
 When the concentration falls too low, an antidiuretic hormone must be released (ADH).
-This tells the kidneys to conserve water by reducing urination, and it tells the brain to stimulate thirst to get us to drink.
-Similarly, when the concentration becomes excessive, the kidneys initiate the production of urine.
+This tells the kidneys to conserve water by reducing urination and tells the brain to stimulate thirst to get us to drink.
+Similarly, when the concentration becomes excessive, the kidneys initiate urine production.

 Our healthy kidneys will handle most of the adjusting required to keep our bodies hydrated.
 All that is required for kidney function in a healthy individual is drinking a reasonable amount of fluid – not so little that you are thirsty, but not so much that you are constantly urinating.

-Too much alcohol can be drunk, but it's usually not a serious problem if you are otherwise healthy.
+Too much alcohol can be drunk, but it's usually not a severe problem if you are otherwise healthy.
 In most cases, overhydration will lead to more trips to the bathroom.

 The best general rule-of-thumb symptom to look for in daily life is thirst.
 The following are some additional mild to moderate dehydration signs and symptoms: